KCbao/csconcepts/React/website.md

 ## React server and Flask server
 In dev mode, in order to run the application, I have to run the react server with npm start, and flask server with Python.
 His question is to serve the react build folder with flask.
+In production mode, I want to use Nginx to serve my website.

 ## API